noobaa/noobaa-core/docs/NooBaaNonContainerized/NooBaaCLI.md

     - Type: String
     - Description: Specifies the File system user representing the account. (user can be replaced by --uid and --gid option)

+- `supplemental_groups`
+    - Type: String
+    - Description: Specifies additional FS groups (GID) a user can be a part of.
+Allows access to directories/files having one or more of the provided groups.
+A String of GIDs separated by commas.

 - `new_buckets_path`
     - Type: String
     - Description: Specifies a file system directory to be used for creating underlying directories that represent buckets created by an account using the S3 API.